8secz-johndpope/StockPhotos/README.md

 ```

-Additionally, in the future, can be added more automated tests and can be added search field for stock photos.
+Additionally, more automated tests and search field for stock photos can be added to the project in the future.

 Author
 -----